alexdelorenzo/screenshot/README.md

 pyscreencapture let's you specify an Application Name and Window Title to take a screenshot of a specific window via the commandline.
 It's a thin wrapper that grabs the window IDs from Quartz and passes them to `screencapture`.

+## Example
+Take a screenshot of the Pycharm application with the window title containing "pyscreencapture".

 `python3 screencapture.py Pycharm -t pyscreencapture`

-ake a screenshot of the Pycharm application with the window title containing "pyscreencapture".

 ## Installation
 Grab the source, run the following in the source dir: